alperkumcu/alperkumcu.github.io/courses/lingii.md

 - Describe the processes involved in first and second language acquisition and distinguish between them.
 - Discuss how language is represented and processed in the mind and localized in the brain, drawing on neurolinguistic evidence.
 - Evaluate the role of language in shaping culture, worldview, and social interaction.
+- Interpret basic findings from corpus-based and computational approaches to language, and understand how digital tools and large-scale language data contribute to the study of linguistic variation, change, and discourse.
-- Integrate social, cognitive, and cultural perspectives to develop a holistic understanding of language as a human phenomenon.
+- Integrate social, cognitive, cultural, and technological perspectives to develop a holistic understanding of language as a dynamic human and societal phenomenon.

-## Content

-- Foundations of Cognitive Linguistics: Core principles, usage-based perspectives, and categorisation.
-- Mind, Brain, and Embodiment: Neurolinguistic evidence, image schemas, and conceptual metaphor theory.
-- Language Processing and Meaning: Embodied semantics, polysemy, and the mental lexicon.
-- Conceptual Structures in Language: Mental spaces, conceptual blending, and cognitive grammar.
-- Discourse and Applications: Figurative language, pragmatics, and student-led projects.

 ## Weekly Schedule